antenehd/S6a/README.md

    This implementation of the S6a interface is meant to be used as a shared library.
 It contains a lot of APIs that are useful to implement the s6a interface.
 It is bases on the freediameter(www.freediameter.net)
    software libraries  'linfdproto' and 'libfdcore' which contains the implementation for the diameter basic protocol and other basic functionalities need for this implementation to work.
-And it also requires the extensions 'dict_dcca', 'dict_dcca_3gpp' and 'dict_nasreq' found in freediameter to be loaded for this
-   implementation to work.

    The details of the APIs of this library can be found in the documentaion.
 The documentaion is generated using doxygen, to generate the documentation on your terminal navigate to the main directory and run this: